-Bryn Mawr Presbyterian Church is fortunate to have both a Chapel, which seats 175, and the Sanctuary, which seats 1,100.
+Bryn Mawr Presbyterian Church is fortunate to have both a Chapel, which seats 150, and the Sanctuary, which seats 1,000, excluding balconies and choir loft.

 Type of Service

 The service may be either a memorial service without the presence of a casket or urn, or a funeral service where the casket or urn is present.